A REIGNITE WEEKEND FOCUSING ON THE EXPERIENCE OF CHILDLESSNESS FOR WOMEN OF COLOUR

 - Furious that you ‘did all the right things’ and have ‘ended up’ like this!

 Yvonne is the author of “Dreaming of the Life Unlived: Intimate Stories and Portraits of Women Without Children” (2016) and has appeared on numerous radio and television programmes to talk about her experience of recovering from the devastating grief of involuntary childlessness.
-She blogs about this at Finding My Plan B. A graduate of the 2016 Gateway Women year long Plan B Mentorship Programme, Jody personally invited Yvonne to lead the Reignite Weekend for BME women having come to understand through many conversations together that there are unique aspects to the black experience of childlessness that would be better served in a dedicated BME environment.
+She blogs about this at Finding My Plan B. A graduate of the 2016 Gateway Women year long Plan B Mentorship Programme, Jody personally invited Yvonne to lead the Reignite Weekend for women of colour having come to understand through many conversations together that there were unique aspects to the woman of colour’s experience of childlessness that would be better served in a dedicated workshop environment.
 Yvonne works in the medical services industry and is also a talented photographer.
 She lives in Luton with her husband.
-You can contact her directly on firstname.lastname@example.org
+You can contact her directly on email@example.com

 Over the course of the Reignite Weekend you will: